Best Channel 4 dramas in November 2024

 Drama | Comedy

-Why you should watch: Skins launched the careers of future big-hitters Nicholas Hoult, Kaya Scodelario, Jack O’Connell, Daniel Kaluuya, Dev Patel, Luke Pasqualino, Joe Dempsie and Hannah Murray, who would go on to win Oscars, appear in Game of Thrones and mix it with Hollywood’s elite.
-The Age dubbed it a “refreshing, entertaining and worthy series”; backed up by The Guardian highlighting the “hedonism with consequences, the comedy with tragedy”.
+Why you should watch: Skins launched the careers of future big-hitters - including Daniel Kaluuya, Luke Pasqualino, Joe Dempsie and Hannah Murray - who would go on to win Oscars, appear in Game of Thrones, and mix in with Hollywood's elite.
+It's a refreshing, entertaining and worthy series, which The Guardian described as "hedonism with consequences, comedy with tragedy".

 Available now